How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 EMAIL TO GET ACCESS

-Problem is, slowing down makes mistakes disappear and impossible to notice.
-This means you cannot use the traditional approach of "starting slowly and building up speed" to get your hands in sync at higher tempos.
+Slowing down to practice a fast guitar lick makes mistakes disappear and impossible to notice.
+This applies to the traditional approach of "starting slowly and building up speed".

-Good news is, it’s pretty easy to improve your synchronization for guitar.
-All it takes is using effective practice strategies and tracking your guitar technique progress.
+Good news is, it’s pretty easy to improve your synchronization and play guitar fast like the pros.
+All it takes is using effective practice strategies and tracking your guitar playing technique progress.

-Practice this simple drill for 10-20 minutes to improve your synchronization and make your guitar playing sound better than ever:
+Practice this simple drill for 10-20 minutes to improve your synchronization and make any guitar lick quickly sound better than ever:

-Here is how to get the most out of each step in this practice drill:
+Here is how to get the most out of each step in this guitar lick practice drill:

-Find the tempo on a metronome where your 2-hand synchronization just begins to break down... and practice at 90% of that speed.
+Find the tempo on a metronome where your 2-hand synchronization just begins to break down... and practice at 90% of that guitar playing speed.

-This way the speed is challenging enough to require your full concentration, but not so challenging that your hands can’t keep up.
+This way the guitar playing speed is challenging enough to require your full concentration, but not so challenging that your hands can’t keep up.

-Watch this video to see how to do this, so you don’t have to guess at what tempo to practice:
+Watch this guitar lick video demonstration to see how to do this, so you don’t have to guess at what tempo to practice:

-Practicing on the bridge pickup exposes weaknesses in your articulation and makes them easy to hear.
-The easier you can hear your articulation mistakes, the faster you will fix them.
+Practicing on the bridge pickup exposes weaknesses in your guitar playing articulation and makes them easy to hear.
+This makes them easier to fix.

 Playing on the neck pickup feels very different from playing through the bridge pickup.

-Your goal is to play any lick equally well on the neck pickup and the bridge pickup.
+Your goal is to play guitar fast and clean equally well on the neck pickup and the bridge pickup during solos.

-Your goal is to play your lick equally well on the neck pickup and the bridge pickup.
+Your goal is to play guitar fast equally well on the neck pickup and the bridge pickup.

-Double picking makes it harder to play the lick accurately, because your picking hand moves twice as fast as the fretting hand.
+Double picking makes it harder to play guitar fast with accuracy, because your picking hand moves twice as fast as the fretting hand.

-Yes, turn your amp off and play your lick on an unplugged guitar.
-Do your best to articulate every note clearly.
+Turn your amp off and play guitar fast without distortion.
+Do your best to articulate every note clearly during the guitar lick.

 Repeat steps 2-7 for 10-20 minutes.
-Then either move on to practice something else or increase your speed by 5-10 beats per minute and go through all the steps again.
+Then practice another guitar lick or increase your speed by 5-10 beats per minute and go through the steps again.

 Keep track of your 2-hand synchronization top speed.
-This is the fastest speed at which you can play your lick by double picking every note.
-As that speed goes up, you will be able to play your lick faster, easier and more accurately.
+This is the fastest speed at which you can play your guitar lick by double picking every note.
+As that speed goes up, your guitar playing becomes faster, easier and more accurately.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
 He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.